KuchikiNamthip/KuchikiNamthip.github.io/_projects/3D-SiSP.md

 ### 👩‍🔬 Contributors

 This project is developed and maintained by
-**Namthip Krittiyabhorn Kongtanawanich** ([@KuchikiNamthip](https://kuchikinamthip.github.io/)) at the **Siriraj Center of Research Excellence for Precision Medicine and Systems Pharmacology**, Faculty of Medicine Siriraj Hospital, Mahidol University, Bangkok, Thailand:contentReference.
+**Namthip Krittiyabhorn Kongtanawanich** ([@KuchikiNamthip](https://kuchikinamthip.github.io/)) at the **Siriraj Center of Research Excellence for Precision Medicine and Systems Pharmacology**, Faculty of Medicine Siriraj Hospital, Mahidol University, Bangkok, Thailand.